PhilChodrow/website_source/content/authors/phil/_index.md

 # - Visitors
 ---

 I am a Hedrick Visiting Assistant Adjunct Professor in the Department of Mathematics at UCLA, mentored by Mason Porter.
 My interests include network science, applied probability, and machine learning.
 In my research, I build principled tools for studying the structure and dynamics of networked systems.
-[Recent projects](/research) include models random graphs and hypergraphs; dynamics of adaptive networks; inference in generative network models; and techniques for clustering higher-order network data.
+[Recent projects](/research) include models of random graphs and hypergraphs; dynamics of adaptive networks; inference in generative network models; and techniques for clustering higher-order network data.

 I am a passionate educator, and [teach subjects](/teaching) ranging from applied probability to network science to computer programming.
 I am enthusiastic about evidence-based, inclusive teaching; project-based learning; and a human-centered approach to creative, quantitative problem-solving.
 I am also a Partner and Affiliated Data Scientist at [QSIDE](https://qsideinstitute.org/), the Institute for the Quantitative Study of Inclusion, Diversity, and Equity.
 At QSIDE, I support projects that build quantitative insight about disparity in the United States, and mentor undergraduates on modern tools and practices for data science.